“Ah, but a man’s reach should exceed his grasp, Or what’s a heaven for?”

 This is what burnout looks like.

 My latest insight into this aspect of Creative Focus is that it’s the almost-invisible ripple effect of projects—their long tail of follow-up and mop-up and doing the stuff you didn’t do because you were cramming to hit a deadline—that will really screw you up.
-More on this in a few weeks.
+Check out this article for more.

 A lot of my mania to jam in more projects essentially came down to my “scarcity mindset.”